constancedestais/Confidence_biases_without_confidence_reports/README.md

 This repository provides scripts to:

-- Load task-level CSV datasets (`LearningTask`, `SymbolChoice`, `PairChoice`, `Demographics`, etc.)
-- Compute participant-level behavioral summaries (including gain-loss contrasts)
-- Run inferential statistics (t-tests, OLS, ANOVAs) for manuscript reporting
+- Repeat the statistical analyses presented in the paper based on participant behavioral data
-- Generate SVG figures for publication
+- Generate figures presented in the paper

 ## Requirements